W-transforms: Uniformity-preserving transformations and induced dependence structures: Introduction

 Uniformity-preserving transformations also naturally appear in the context of copula-to-copula transformations, such as the transformations of \cite{rosenblatt1952} (or its inverse), \cite{khoudraji1995}, \cite{morillas2005}, \cite{liebscher2008}, \cite{durantesarkocisempi2009}, \cite[Section~2.7]{hofertkojadinovicmaechleryan2018}, and others, with the goal to construct new, tailor-made dependence models from given ones.
 More recently, uniformity-preserving transformations $\mathcal{T}$ of the form $\mathcal{T}(u)=F_{T(X)}\bigl(T(F_X^{-1}(u))\bigr)$, $u\in[0,1]$ for $X\sim F_X$ with quantile function $F_X^{-1}(u)=\inf\{x\in\IR:F_X(x)\ge u\}$, $u\in[0,1]$, and transformations $T:\IR\to\IR$ were considered in \cite{mcneil2021} under the name of ``v-transforms'' in the context of modelling volatile time series and under specific assumptions on both $F_X$ and $T$ (detailed later). \cite{quessy2024general} considered piecewise monotone transformations as uniformity-preserving transformations and applied them to the components of copulas for the purpose of multivariate analysis, nonmonotone regression, and modelling spatial dependence.

 While previous work successfully modelled exchangeable dependence, real-life data often exhibit non-exchangeability.
-For example, the Danube dataset, see left-hand side of Figure~\ref{fig:danube}, from the \R\ package \texttt{lcopula} of \cite{belzile2023} (659 pseudo-observations of base flows measured at Scharding in Austria and Nagymaros in Hungary) violates exchangeability since measurements from Scharding (upstream on the Inn River) show systematically larger base flows than at Nagymaros (downstream on the Danube).
+For example, the Danube dataset, see left-hand side of Figure~\ref{fig:danube}, from the \R\ package \texttt{lcopula} of \cite{belzile2023} (659 pseudo-observations of base flows measured at Sch\"arding in Austria and Nagymaros in Hungary) violates exchangeability since measurements from Sch\"arding (upstream on the Inn River) show systematically larger base flows than at Nagymaros (downstream on the Danube).

 This asymmetry, driven by upstream-downstream dynamics, is critical for accurately characterising joint base-flow behaviour, which symmetric copula models fail to capture.
 While devices like those proposed in \cite{khoudraji1995}, \cite{liebscher2008}, and \cite{freesvaldez1998} partially address non-exchangeability, their flexibility remains limited.
 The model we propose in this work based on W-transforms is more flexible and produces samples that closely resemble the Danube dataset (right-hand side of Figure~\ref{fig:danube}).